bjhee/bjh-site-assistant/README.md

 Contact me at http://www.bjhee.com/ or junhe0526@hotmail.com

 ## Changelog
+#### 12/25/2015 v1.1.1
+Fix the issue that copyright info and baidu token will be lost when the option is disabled

 #### 12/24/2015 v1.1
 Add the function to enable Baidu post link active submission